Welcome Four New Board Members!

 We are so pleased to announce the appointment of

-In this position, Tammy will manage all aspects of Suppers - Eating for Your Health programs.
+In this position, Marie will manage all aspects of Eating for Your Health programs and special events.
 Her focus is on both piloting new programs and promoting existing programs such as the “What’s In Your Grocery Cart?”, “Healthy Cooking on a Budget”, “Healthy Weight Management" and other programs to help people to prevent and reduce the impact of chronic disease.
 In addition, she will be building a roster of speakers and subject matter experts to participate in panel discussions and upcoming programs.

-“We’re so excited to have Tammy join the Eating For Your Health – Suppers’ team says Marion Reinson, Eating For Your Health – Suppers Executive Director.
+“We’re so excited to have Marie join the Eating For Your Health – Suppers’ team says Marion Reinson, Eating For Your Health – Suppers Executive Director.
 “Our programs allow us to engage and cultivate relationships with community and business organizations” continues Reinson.
-“Having Tammy on board enables us to provide even more programming to people ready or curious about eating in a healthier way.”
+“Having Marie on board enables us to provide even more programming to people ready or curious about eating in a healthier way.”

 Stay tuned for exciting new programs over the next several months – including healthy eating programs for businesses to offer their employees – all which will continue to reinforce the Eating For Your Health’s belief that How You Feel Is Data!®